The Pros and Cons of Artificial Grass vs. Natural Grass Lawns

 How to Choose

 We have shared some of the benefits as well as drawbacks of both artificial grass and natural grass.
 From our experience, natural grass is more costly over time than artificial grass.
 While the upfront costs of artificial grass are more, you will end up saving more money and local water supply in the long run.
-Please contact Tuscany Pavers today for more information and a free quote.
+Please contact Tuscany Pavers today for more information on the pros and cons of grass and a free quote.